ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 ### Escaping

-*Caution: Titles are parsed as plain text and must not be escaped.*
+Markdown syntax should be escaped as needed.
+However, article titles are parsed as plain text and so must not be escaped.

-Escaping Markdown syntax should be used when needed.

 ### Paragraphs